 Lift-the-Flaps Valentine Game for Preschoolers

 This is a fun Valentine game you can play with a large or small group of children.
 The game promotes gross motor movement while engaging counting, fine motor and sensory skills.
-And kids will have fun lifting the flaps to see what is hidden underneath!
+Kids will have fun lifting the flaps to see what is hidden underneath!